jacob-ferrell/chesstopia/README.md

 - React
 - Java/Spring Boot
 - PostgreSQL
-- Apache Tomcat

 ### AI Capabilities
 - The computer AI is very basic.
 It will make a random move for a random piece.
-However, it will always prioritize moves that result in checkmate, check, or the loss of a piece for the opposing player (the user) in that order.
+However, it will always prioritize moves that result in checkmate, check, or the loss of a piece for the opposing player (the user), in that order.